Phelan Medal

-The Phelan Medal is an annual award given in the Sydney AFL.
+The Phelan Medal is an annual award given in the AFL Sydney.
 It is awarded to best and fairest player of the Premier Division competition each year and is named after former NSW League official James (Jim) E. Phelan (1860–1939).
 It is seen to be the Sydney AFL equivalent to the Brownlow Medal.

 The best and fairest player in the Sydney League was first presented an unnamed award in 1926.
 In 1932, Mr Aub D.S.
 Provan, the NSW Australian National Football League president donated a trophy titled the "Provan Trophy" to the winner.
 The name was changed to the Phelan Medal in 1937.

 Due to the cancellation of the 2021 AFL Sydney season due to the COVID-19 outbreak across Greater Sydney, the medal was not awarded in 2021.